Cooperation & Learning

 It is within the nurturing structure of the classroom where Seedlings learn cooperation, problem solving and independent skills.
 While the children learn to work together and function as part of a group, Seedlings teachers encourage their creativity and help inspire a love of learning.
 Learning Centers give children the ability to develop skills at their own pace and in the context of their own interests.
 You can read more about Learning Centers here.

-Seedlings engage in whole-group activities (such as a morning Circle Time) where new language skills are introduced through songs and stories.
-It is within these group activities that a sense of community is fostered with respect to the individual (Show and Tell, sharing thoughts, etc.), as well as to the group (class-individualized songs and books, for instance).
+Seedlings engage in whole-group activities such as a brief Morning Circle time and daily music time where new language skills are introduced through songs and stories.
+It is within these group activities that a sense of community is fostered.

 As with all the Sproutlings classrooms, a sense of independence for your child is a goal.
 At this age, self-help skills are just emerging.
 Seedlings are encouraged to put away their own toys, to feed themselves and to help clean up.